A Deligne-Simpson problem for irregular $G$-connections over $\mathbb{P}^{1}$: Rigid isoclinic connections

 Recall from \cite[\S5.0.1]{Katz} and \cite[Definition 3.2.4]{Yun-CDM} that an algebraic connection $(\cE,\nb)$ on $\Gm$ is cohomologically rigid if $\dim H^1(\PP^1, j_{!*}\Ad(\cE) ) = 0$.
 Now $(\cE,\nb)$ gives rise to a monodromy representation of the differential Galois group $\G$ of $\Gm$

 The local differential Galois groups $\G_{0}$ and $\G_{\infty}$ embed into $\G$ up to conjugacy.
 We have (see \cite[p.29, after Prop.11]{FG}):

-We say $\cO$ is {\em non-resonant} if the eigenvalues of any $x\in \cO$ under the adjoint action on $\frg$ do not differ by a nonzero integer.
+We say that an adjoint orbit $\cO$ is {\em non-resonant} if the eigenvalues of any $x\in \cO$ under the adjoint action on $\frg$ do not differ by a nonzero integer.
 Let $C(\cO)$ denote the centralizer of any $x\in \cO$ in $G$; it is a subgroup of $G$ well-defined up to conjugation.

 \begin{prop} Suppose $m$ is an elliptic regular number and $\cO$ is non-resonant.
 Then an isoclinic $G$-connection $(\cE,\nb)$ on $\Gm$ of type $(A,\cO)$, where $A$ has slope $\nu=d/m$ (in lowest terms), is cohomologically rigid if and only if